 5.2.
-Review article
+Review articles

 Editorials are commissioned for the purpose of commenting on a specific paper published by the journal, not to reflect the views of the Society.
-There is no limitation on the format.
-But an editorial should be written in no more than four pages (A4) with the number of references limited to 20.
+There are no specific limitations on the format.
+However, an editorial should be limited to no more than four pages (A4), with no more than 20 references.

 5.4.
 Brief report

-The total manuscript length should not exceed 1,200 words, excluding references and abstract.
+The total manuscript length should not exceed 1,200 words, excluding the references and abstract.
 Brief reports can include a maximum of 20 references and two figures or tables.

 5.6.
-Letter to the editor
+Letters to the editor

-A letter should contain constructive criticisms or comments on a specific paper published by the journal within the previous 6 months.
+A letter should contain constructive criticisms or comments on a specific paper published by the journal within the previous six months.
 The manuscript should be no more than one page (A4), with the number of references limited to five.